Continvvm/continuum/docs/_tutorials/datasets/dataset.rst

     ImageNet1000("/my/data/folder/imagenet/train/", train=True)
     ImageNet1000("/my/data/folder/imagenet/val/", train=False)

-Note that we cannot download ImageNet's data, it's on you!
+Note that Continuum cannot download ImageNet's data, it's on you!
 We also provide ImageNet100, a subset of 100 classes of ImageNet.
 The subset meta-data are automatically downloaded, or you can provide them with the option `data_subset`.